-This treat is salty, sweet and spicy and sure to please!
-Everyone should have it in their recipe arsenal for when you really want to ‘WOW’ your guests!
+This salty, sweet and spicy recipe is one that every cook should have it in their recipe arsenal for when you really want to ‘WOW’ your crowd!
 I made a few small changes to Ina’s recipe; I cut down on the salt, bumped up the cayenne and added a step to make it easier to execute the recipe.

 - 1/2 cup light brown sugar